 Presentations and Workshops

 Would you like to offer a service dog workshop, webinar, or presentation?
-I am available to speak at your training facility or to give a webinar.
+Sharon is available to speak at your training facility or to give a webinar.
 Topics may include service dog laws, the process of training a service dog, service dog task selection, selecting appropriate SDiT candidates, or hands-on work with clients.
-I am an experienced writer and public speaker.
-I am happy to develop just the right material for your audience.
+Sharon is an experienced writer and public speaker.
+We are happy to develop just the right material for your audience.

 Sharon is a Certified Professional Dog Trainer (CPDT-KA) and a graduate with distinction of Karen Pryor Academy for Animal Training & Behavior (KPA-CTP).
 She has been involved in the disability community since 1991.
 Before Sharon became a professional trainer, she worked as a disability information and referral specialist, then became disabled herself by severe chronic illness.
 She trained her first service dog as an owner-trainer in 1998 and has been deeply involved in the service dog community since then.
 She ran the Assistance Dog Blog Carnival and the service dog blog, After Gadget, in the 2000s and has been actively involved in the International Association of Assistance Dog Partners’ (IAADP) since the 1990s, including writing and editing training articles for its newsletter.
 Sharon opened At Your Service in 2014 to help people to train their own canine assistants.

 Sharon’s combined expertise in service dogs, life with a disability, and working privately with clients offers clients unparalleled support and insight to trainers who are delving into this field for the first time.
 Learn more about Sharon’s background, including professional associations, credentials, education, and media appearances.

 How do I set up a consult or workshop?